simonghrt/detect-lang-news-data/README.md

 # Language detection

+This project aims to detect the language of a text with simple ML techniques

 For this project, I will use 6 different languages for the first implementation : en, de, fr, ru, es, nl

 I can get around 100 articles for each of these languages and I've chosen getting articles about bitcoin on the website newsapi.org